A Structured Framework for Evaluating and Enhancing Interpretive Capabilities of Multimodal LLMs in Culturally Situated Tasks: Methodology

 This quantitative framework guided experiments evaluating selected VLMs (e.g., Gemini 2.5 Pro, Qwen-VL).
 The core task required VLMs to generate commentary on provided traditional Chinese painting images.
 Experiments typically involved structured, multi-round interactions for each VLM per image, including persona-based and baseline Q\&A rounds.

-Inputs were multifaceted: high-definition ``Monthly Images'' (sometimes segmented); predefined ``Persona Cards'' \cite{jiang2024personallm} serving as experimental interventions-distinct from the five evaluaction personas above, these eight cultural perspective prompts VLM generation: guiding analysisMama Zola (), Professor Elena Petrova (), Okakura Kakuz (), Brother Thomas (), John Ruskin (), Su Shi (), Guo Xi (), and Dr. Aris Thorne (); standardized prompt templates \cite{nayak2024benchmarking}; and an optional JSON knowledge base \cite{zhang_cultiverse_2024, bin_gallerygpt_2024}.
+Inputs were multifaceted: (i) high-definition ``Monthly Images'' (sometimes segmented); (ii) predefined ``Persona Cards'' (adapting the persona simulation approach from \cite{jiang-etal-2024-personallm} to cultural domain expertise) serving as experimental interventions-distinct from the five evaluaction personas above, these eight cultural perspective prompts guided VLM generation analysis: Mama Zola (佐拉妈妈), Professor Elena Petrova (埃琳娜·佩特洛娃教授), Okakura Kakuzo (冈仓天心), Brother Thomas (托马斯修士), John Ruskin (约翰·罗斯金), Su Shi (苏轼), Guo Xi (郭熙), and Dr. Aris Thorne (阿里斯·索恩博士); (iii) standardized prompt templates \cite{nayak2024benchmarking}; and (iv) optional domain knowledge resources \cite{zhang_cultiverse_2024, bin_gallerygpt_2024}.
 Persona guidance aimed to assess VLM capability to simulate diverse perspectives and analytical styles \cite{zhang_creating_2024}.
 See Appendix \ref{app:personas} for a detailed summary of each critic persona included in our study.
 To avoid confusion, we distinguish between the use of personas at two different levels: the five core personas described in the previous sub-section are data-driven evaluation categories for classifying generated critiques based on feature patterns, while the eight persona cards are cultural perspective prompts used to guide VLM generation during experiments.
 The former evaluates outputs, while the latter shapes inputs.

 The VLM critique evaluation dimensions cover: \textit{Painting Element Recognition} (5-point scale); \textit{Chinese Painting Understanding} (7-point scale); and \textit{Chinese Language Usage} (5-point scale).
 Prompt design, particularly for structured commentary, targeted these dimensions.